pingcap/ossinsight/blog/try-it-yourself.md

 ![](/img/try-it-yourself/dev-tier.png)

 2. On the **Create a Cluster** page, set up your cluster name and root password.
-3. Note that the cloud provider is AWS by default, and then select the region which is close to you to create the cluster.
+3. Note that the cloud provider is AWS by default, and then select the `US-West-2 (Oregon)` region to create the cluster.
 4. The cluster tier is S1.dev by default.
 5. Click **Submit**.
 Your TiDB Cloud cluster will be created in approximately 5 to 10 minutes.